 I remember when I first saw Freaks and Geeks; it was, in fact, six months ago.
 I caught the end of the pilot episode on the Sundance Channel and was instantly drawn in.
-I then found out that my co-worker Paul had the entire series on DVD, so I asked if I could borrow it and he, thankfully, agreed.
+I then found out that my co-worker Paul had the entire series on DVD, so I asked if I could borrow it and he agreed.
 I then spent my day off watching the entire series from beginning to end, I was addicted.
 So addicted, that I spent the next few days watching it over again and listening to the commentaries by the cast and crew.
 What was the appeal?
 It was the most accurate depiction of high school that I had ever seen on television.
 Freak and Geeks is the kind of show that you can watch and say, “Hey, something similar happened to me in high school,” or, “Hey!
 I know someone like that!”

 There’s an episode in particular, Girlfriends and Boyfriends, which has a special place in my heart, because it has a moment that is taken directly from my high school experience.
 In it, our protagonist Sam Weir has a crush on the pretty, popular cheerleader Cindy Saunders.
 At the advice of a fellow geek, Gordon Crisp, Sam decides to join an extracurricular activity that she’s a part of (the year book club) so he can get to know her better.
 It appears to pay off, when after having bonded over going store to store to sell ad space in the year book, Cindy asks Sam if he would like to go with her to Stackies, a fast food restaurant, after school.
 Sam, naturally, says yes and it appears that their first date is well on its way.
 Everything appears to be going smoothly at Stackies, until star basketball player Todd walks by and Cindy starts to blush.
 She then asks Sam, “Do you know Todd Schellinger?”
 And then Sam, knowing where this is headed, hesitantly replies, “Yeah…well, not personally.
 But, why?”